-Jane Worthington was born in the UK in 1969 where she studied Art at the Cumbria College of Art (1986-88) and thereafter Design (1988-91) at the De Monfort University in Leicester, England where she graduated in 1990 with a Bachelor of Arts (Honours) degree in Industrial Design.
-Upon graduating she was recruited by Philips Design at their headquarters in Eindhoven, The Netherlands, here she remained until 1995.
+The British/Dutch designer Jane Worthington was born in the UK in 1969.
+She studied Art and Design at the Cumbria College of Art (1986-88) and thereafter Design (1988-91) at the De Monfort University in Leicester, England where she graduated in 1990 with a Bachelor of Arts (Honours) Degree in Industrial Design & Engineering.
+Upon graduating she was recruited by Philips Design at their headquarters in Eindhoven, The Netherlands.
 Her strategic/ creative design ability gained her a place on the team responsible for the initial design phase of many of the Philips main lines (Phili-shave, household appliances, multi media to name a few).
 The most noteworthy project being a project with Alessandro Mendini in his studio in Milan on the project ''Television at the crossroads’’.
 A conceptual project to determine the future of the television.
 For this she designed the very first wall mounted back lit television.
 This was in 1992, 5 years before the first commercially available wall mounted (flat screen/ plasma) television in 1997.
 Philips exhibited the working prototype worldwide in culture temples such as the Pompidou Centre in Paris, MAK (Museum fur Angewante Kunst) Vienna and DAZ (Deutsches Architektur Zentrum) Berlin.